Madagascar pochard: Breeding

-Observers have noted nesting behavior from July to February, sometimes with multiple attempts at nesting.
+Observers have noted nesting behaviour from July to February, sometimes with multiple attempts at nesting.
 Nests are found 20–40 cm above water, in the plants along the lake or marsh edges (noted in Cyperaceae), with 6 to 10 eggs per clutch.

 Relationship with humans

 Decline

 The duck probably started to decline dramatically sometime in the late 1940s or early 1950s.
 The cause of decline was the introduction of numerous fish species in the lake that killed most of the pochard chicks and damaged nesting sites.
 Adult birds are also likely to have become victims of introduced fishes.
 Rice cultivation, cattle grazing on the shores, burning of shore vegetation, introduced mammals (rats), gill-net fishing and hunting are all factors that led to the duck's disappearance from the lake.
 The last record of multiple birds at Lake Alaotra is from 9 June 1960 when a small flock of about 20 birds was spotted on the lake.
-Despite the rarity of the species in 1960, a male was shot, and the specimen is now held by the Zoological Museum Amsterdam.
+Despite the rarity of the species in 1960, a male was shot, and the specimen was held by the Zoological Museum Amsterdam, and later the Naturalis Biodiversity Center.
 There is a very dubious report of a sighting made outside Antananarivo in 1970.